Gurobi/modeling-examples/README.md

 These modeling examples illustrate important capabilities of the Gurobi Python API, including adding decision variables, building linear expressions, adding constraints, and adding an objective function.
 They touch on more advanced features such as generalized constraints, piecewise-linear functions, and multi-objective hierarchical optimization.
 They also illustrate common constraint types such as “allocation constraints”, “balance constraints”, “sequencing constraints”, “precedence constraints”, and others.

-The examples are from different business purposes and reflect different levels on building mathematical optimization models.
+The examples are from different business purposes and reflect different levels of building mathematical optimization models.

 ## Introductory examples

 The introductory examples walk you through the process of building a mathematical optimization model.
-The basic requirements are that you know Python and have a background in a discipline that use quantitative methods.
+The basic requirements are that you know Python and have a background in a discipline that uses quantitative methods.

 - [GDD 2023: Intro to Gurobipy:](gurobi_days_digital_2023/intro_to_gurobipy)
   This tutorial was given at the Gurobi Days Digital 2023.
 It is an introduction to the Gurobi Python API Gurobipy.
-It walks you through the basics of Gurobipy and explains the usage with some small examples.
+It walks you through the basics of Gurobipy and explains its usage with some small examples.
 - [Intro to Mathematical Optimization Modeling:](milp_tutorial)
   This tutorial discusses the basics of mathematical modeling on the example of a simple assignment problem.
 - [Optimization 101:](optimization101)
   This tutorial is based on the Webinar on [Optimization 101 for Data Scientists](https://www.gurobi.com/events/optimization-101-for-data-scientists/) and consists of two modeling sessions with exercises and questions as well as a discussion of a use case.
-- The following examples discusses the input data and the optimization model step by step in a very detailed way
+- The following examples discuss the input data and the optimization model step by step in a very detailed way
   - [Airline Planning After Flight Disruption](aviation_planning)
   - [Music Recommendation](music_recommendation)
   - [Text Dissimilarity](text_dissimilarity)